onap/sdc/docs/externaltesting.rst

   package: api/openecomp-sdc-rest-webapp/externaltesting-rest/externaltesting-rest-services

-Code to hold data types for the VTP API and the implemation of the interface to VTP is contained in these packages:
+Code to hold data types for the VTP API and the implementation of the interface to VTP is contained in these packages:

-Provide the API and serialization classes for the REST API to VTP
+Provide the API and serialisation classes for the REST API to VTP

   package: lib/openecomp-sdc-externaltesting-lib/openecomp-sdc-externaltesting-api